What Do Medical Transcriptionist Do?

 - Medical Coding Technician

-There were about 57,400 jobs for Medical Transcriptionist in 2016 (in the United States).
+In the United States, there were 57,400 jobs for Medical Transcriptionist in 2016.
 There is little to no growth in job opportunities for Medical Transcriptionist.
 The BLS estimates 6,400 yearly job openings in this field.

 The states with the most job growth for Medical Transcriptionist are Alaska, Colorado, and Maryland.
 Watch out if you plan on working in West Virginia, Pennsylvania, or Oklahoma.
 These states have the worst job growth for this type of profession.